AleksVoev/PageSage/README.md

 - **Compatibility**: Currently, the extension doesn't support all websites, and efforts are underway to extend compatibility.
 - **Accuracy & Efficiency**: The extension is being optimized to ensure the accuracy and structural efficiency of the responses.
 - **API Key Management**: Developing secure and user-friendly solutions for handling API keys, considering user-provided API keys.
 - **Monetization Strategy**: Evaluating the possibility of making the extension paid to maintain API key expenses or allowing users to input their own API keys.
-Currently sits in repository with NO API KEY!
+Currently sits in a repository with NO API KEY!

 ## 🌿 **Upcoming Features**
 - **Text Highlighting**: Introducing the ability to highlight specific questions or phrases on a website for quick lookups.